patricnilackshan/UoM_DMS_Toolkit/README.md

 ### Download M3U8 files and convert them to MP4 using ffmpeg
 #### Optional ( If you want to download from a .m3u8 link )
 `
-ffmpeg -i https://example.com/video.m3u8 -c copy output.mp4
+ffmpeg -i https://example.com/video.m3u8 -c copy -threads 8 output.mp4
 `

 <br>